10 Things You Need to Know About Federal Gun Laws

 Texas has always been a state that protects the constitutional right to keep and bear arms.
 Texas law does not require law-abiding citizens to obtain a license or permit before purchasing a handgun or shotgun.
 A permit is only required to carry a concealed handgun in public.

 But Texas law is not the final word when it comes to gun ownership.
 Federal firearms law extensively regulates the sale and transportation of weapons and ammunition across state lines.
-This includes any possession of a firearm “in or affecting commerce,” which effectively means all gun ownership is subject to federal rules that, in some cases, may conflict with Texas state law.
+This includes any possession of a firearm “in or affecting commerce.”
+This effectively means all gun ownership is subject to federal rules that, in some cases, may conflict with Texas state law.
 Here are a few things that may disqualify you from legally owning a gun under federal law.

 1. You Cannot Be a Felon